dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 ### 1. The Enterprise Service Bus (ESB)
 An enterprise service bus (ESB) implements a communication system between mutually interacting software applications in a service-oriented architecture (SOA).
 As it implements a software architecture for distributed computing, it therefore also implements a special variant of the more general client-server model, wherein, in general, any application using ESB can behave as server or client in turns.
 ESB promotes agility and flexibility with regard to high-level protocol communication between applications.
-The primary goal of the high-level protocol communication is enterprise application integration (EAI) of heterogeneous and complex service or application landscapes (a view from the network level).
+The primary goal of the high-level protocol communication is enterprise application integration (EAI) of heterogeneous and complex service or application landscapes.

 There are a number of different ESB products available on the market today.
 Some products with wide usage are the following: